top of page

 It might seem an obvious thing to say, but when on the hunt for new outdoor furniture it's worth considering how the design and style reflects the personality and/or ethos of your independent business and not just whether the furniture is looks nice.

-If you're the small business owner of a café focusing on locally sourced foods and a sustainably designed menu (and interior), buying second hand or vintage chairs and tables would be a great way to showcase your conscious, minimal-impact business ethos.
+If you're the business owner of a café focusing on locally sourced foods and a sustainably designed menu (and interior), buying second hand or vintage chairs and tables would be a great way to showcase your conscious, minimal-impact business ethos.

 On the flip side of that, if your independent business is a cool drinks bar with a clean-cut, minimalist aesthetic you should be choosing a style of outdoor table and chair that portrays this personality.
 I'm thinking the same chair style used throughout (in possibly just one colour), with a high-quality design and feel to it.